exitLong(string algo, var price, int lots)

 Exits the given number of lots of a particular trade at market or at a given price limit.
 Returns 0 when the order failed, otherwise nonzero.

-Closes a trade with a particular identifier without sending a close order to the broker.
+Cancels an open trade with a particular identifier without sending a close order to the broker and without adding to the statistics.
 Useful for removing an externally closed position that was not transmitted to Zorro (f.i. on an NFA account).

 || 0 for closing all trades with the current algo/asset combination.
 Alternatively, an algorithm identifier, or the asset name when no algo is used in the script, or "*" for closing all trades with the current asset.